awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.md

 # Database engine updates for Amazon Aurora PostgreSQL<a name="AuroraPostgreSQL.Updates"></a>

-In the following topic, you can find version and update information specific to Amazon Aurora with PostgreSQL compatibility\.
+In the following topic, you can find version and update information specific to Amazon Aurora PostgreSQL\-Compatible Edition\.
 For more information about updates that apply generally to Aurora, see [Amazon Aurora updates](Aurora.Updates.md)\.